Requesting Information

 definition.
 You should pay special attention when reverse-iterating over such collections.

-the iteration variable will never be negative and the archive will report an invalid
+type, the iteration variable will never be negative and the archive will report

-index when an overflow happens.
-If the number of items is the maximum value for
+an invalid index when an overflow happens.
+If the number of items is the maximum

 Sample Code